kurtrm/ubuntu_on_windows/README.md

 #### Update 3/5/2018

 I started using [Cmder] (http://cmder.net/), a console emulator.
 It looks nice, it allows a lot of color customization, tabs, and ANSI colors, so I now have the ability to use ```pipenv```.
 There's still some funkiness with background colors of directories, so I still have to set LS_COLORS in my ```.bashrc```.
 To make Cmder run ```bash``` by default, you'll need to go into your settings (```Windows + Alt + P```) and set a predefined task under Startup -> Tasks, then you'll need to click Startup itself and set which task you want to run on startup.
 I'll post images soon.

+#### Update 3/20/2018

+I tried to use Selenium in Python to scrape a website which requires using a chromedriver.
+Installing the Linux version of the chrome driver proved unsuccessful, I tried pointing the executable path to chrome.exe, which required appending the path to my PATH variable.
+What I ended up doing is downloading the Windows version of the chromedriver and pointing the executable_path to the Windows version of the chromedriver.
+Success!